sailthru/stolos/scheduler/README.md

 group2 OR the following: completion of six job_ids from the "preprocess" task AND completion of a set of 2 job_ids from task, "other_preprocess".

-There are other variations and also other configuration options:
+There are other variations not listed.
+Here is a list of configuration
+options:

 - *`job_type`* - (required) Select how to execute the following task's code.
 The `job_type` choice also adds other configuration options
 - *`depends_on`* - (optional) A specification of all parent `job_id`s and
   tasks, if any.
 - *`job_id`* - (optional) A template describing what identifiers compose the `job_id`s.
+If not given, assumes the default `job_id` template.
 - *`valid_if_or`* - (optional) Criteria that `job_id`s are matched against.
-  If a `job_id` for a task does (optional)t match the given `valid_if_or` criteria, then the task is immediately marked as "completed"
+  If a `job_id` for a task does not match the given `valid_if_or` criteria, then the task is immediately marked as "completed"